-The Liberal Studies program is an interdisciplinary program that allows students to dive into multiple areas of interest.
-Students can tailor the degree to two or three of their own chosen disciplines, meaning one liberal studies major could have a very different experience from the next.
+The Liberal Studies program is an interdisciplinary program that allows you to dive into multiple areas of interest.
+You can tailor the degree to two or three of your own chosen disciplines, meaning one liberal studies major could have a very different experience from the next.
 Finlandia allows you to personalize your college experience so you can get the most out of your time here.

 Liberal Studies is known to be one of the broadest career fields out there.
 It’s a career that can be shaped and molded solely based on your interests and what you want out of it.
 With a degree in liberal studies, you could go into social work, education, law, the medical field, retail, graduate school and so much more.
 There’s a beauty in not being confined to one discipline after graduation.
 You can change your mind just about any time and go anywhere.

 "For future students I would highly recommend the liberal studies major at Finlandia.
 The degree is very flexible where you can pick courses that interest you, and have two or three areas of concentration.
 If I could do it all over again I would choose the same degree.
 Don’t be afraid to step out of your comfort zone and try a new field of study.
 I made the leap to take an American history course, and ended up with a concentration in history.
 College is a time to explore yourself and find your passion, and the variety of courses at Finlandia allow you to do so."